Typical0/Windows11-Debloat-Guide/README.md

 This guide is meant for advanced users who wants to get rid off Windows 11's bloatware and telemetry, by disabling or removing built-in components or applications.

-**Note : You're doing this at your own risk, creator of this tutorial is not responsible for any data loss or damage that may occur.** <br>
+**Note : You're doing this at your own risk, creator of this tutorial is not responsible for any data loss or damage that may occur. ** <br>
-Last tested on Windows 11 23H2 (22631.2361).
+This guide was tested on Windows 11 23H2 (22631.2361).

-## Pre-Requisite
+## Pre-requisite

 • install_wim_tweak.exe (skip if you want to recieve updates) <br>
 • Winaero Tweaker

 ### Before you debloat!

 At the end of the setup process, create a local account, don't use Cortana and turn off everything in the privacy settings. <br>
 ![Windows 10 and later x64 (2)-2023-07-14-19-06-09](https://github.com/Typical0/Windows11-Debloat-Guide/assets/81305501/f66b2c16-6053-44ee-afbc-e6840b0d4f00)
 ![Windows 10 and later x64 (2)-2023-07-14-19-06-09](https://github.com/Typical0/Windows11-Debloat-Guide/assets/81305501/40b12b5c-a113-45a3-9561-3321bb70600a)